 In 2017, Slingshot’s first year, we partnered with four nonprofits.
-That year, our goal was to raise and invest $500,000 before year-end.
-We did it!
-This was made possible by 54 investors.
+Our goal was to raise and invest $500,000 in our portfolio of partners.
+With the support of 54 individual donors we accomplished this goal!

 Investments are made on an annual basis and depend on a number of variables, including Slingshot’s ability to raise funds in the community, the performance of any given partner organization, the emergence of promising new partner organizations who might compete for our limited funding, and the budget or needs of any given partner organization.

 Rules & Guidelines For Allocating Monies

 When making investment allocation decisions, we consider multiple factors.
 For example, how does a partner organization perform in the Slingshot Impact Assessment?
 If this is the second year (or beyond) of assessment, how has their performance changed over time?
 Further, how does an investment decision for a given organization stand in relation to Slingshot’s overarching investment strategy, in terms of diversification, risk, or expected return?

 We also employee several investment guidelines to protect our mission, and most importantly, to protect our neighbors.
 A few examples include:

 If some target population consists of individuals for whom a loss of philanthropy-provided benefits might be costly, Slingshot will allocate its resources in ways that properly take into account the consequences for those individuals, including the potential sacrifice of well-being they will suffer if our philanthropic venture fails to pan out.

 10% Rule of Thumb